adlerjohn/ech-cpp-dev/README.md

-# Seth C++ PoC Client
+# Ethereum Cash is Ethereum

-This repository contains a proof-of-concept implementation for SETH, a scalable side chain.
+This repository contains a proof-of-concept implementation for ECH, a scalable side chain.

 ## Dependencies